The (Sad) Pina Colada Hunt in San Juan

 Next, I walked two miles to the Caribar at the Hilton Caribe, the other site where the pina colada was supposedly invented.
 Much to my chagrin, the bar was closed during the day.
 Since I didn’t have the will to come back a few hours later, I went to the Mojito’s Restaurant at the Caribe Hilton instead.
 The pina colada actually had a nice texture and flavour.
 However it was overpriced at $12.
 Also, I don’t think they put any alcohol in my drink.
 Their food was decent but overpriced.
 It was nice once but I wouldn’t return.

 Next, I headed to Aureola, a Mexican restaurant, to eat.
 The had what’s called a “pina colada frappe” that you can get with rum.
 It was actually quite good: flavourful with a creamy texture, and definitely had added rum.
 Their food was good as well.
 I wouldn’t mind returning again but this was not a drink to write home about either.

 My last stop was at La Verguenza, which is a bar.
-They serve their pina colada with whipped cream on top, which I found to be interesting.
+They serve their pina colada with whipped cream on top, which I surprisingly haven’t had before.
 However it was not the most flavourful.
 Again, I was left with disappointment…

 as I was with my hunt for a delicious pina colada.
 I’ve had so many good pina coladas here in the continental U.S. so it was such a bummer that in the country where they’re the “national drink,” they were a let down.
 It’s possible that I was just in the wrong place, and the rest of Puerto Rico is obsessed with the delicious drink of pineapple and rum.
 However I’m going to take a guess and say that’s not the case, and the pina colada is a tourist drink and not a local one.

 Where have you found the best pina colada?